lunohodov/monarch/README.md

 In addition, using ActiveRecord models in migrations has its [quirks](#using-activerecord-models-in-migrations).

 The purpose of `monarch_migrate` is to solve the above issues with separating data from schema migrations.

-It assumes that:
+This library assumes that:

 - You run data migrations *only* on production and rely on seed [scripts][2] i.e. `dev:prime` for local development.
 - You run data migrations manually.